prikhi/pencil/docs/source/reference/behaviors.rst

 ^^^^^^

 The SVG object will be given a ``transform`` attribute containing a scale function with the given ratios.
-Note that using this behaviour will empty the current value of the transform attribute.
+Note that using this behavior will empty the current value of the transform attribute.

 Example